HSU-HPC/windhpc-energy-reporter/README.md

 ```

 ## Environment setup
-To work the URL and token for the InfluxDB has to be provided.
+To work the URL and token for the InfluxDB as has to be provided.
+Additionally, the cluster has to be selected due to small differences in the setup.
+Valid values for `WINDHPC_SYSTEM` are: *TrainingHLRS* and *Windpark*

 This can be done via an `.env` file
 or as environment variables before running the energy-reporter:
 ```
 # .env file content:
 INFLUX_URL=<URL>
 INFLUX_TOKEN=<TOKEN>
+WINDHPC_SYSTEM=<SYSTEM>
 ```

 ## Basic usage